XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > File get_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, content_type)

-Allows you to retrieve Attachment on invoices or purchase bills by it's filename
+Retrieves an attachment from a specific invoice or purchase bill by filename

 ### Example